-Keller India welcomed Group Chairman Peter Hill, who met with women employees and local school students to hear their views and experiences on an inclusive future construction industry and the increased opportunities available to them, referencing his wife's personal experience in becoming US President and CEO of construction company Costain, and the first woman Nonexecutive Director of several multi-billion-dollar companies.
+Keller India welcomed Group Chairman Peter Hill, who met with women employees and local school students to hear their views and experiences on an inclusive future.

 During the insightful visit, Peter spoke to women engineers who discussed the importance of education in expanding opportunities, enhancing confidence and defying gender stereotypes.
 They also highlighted the important role men have in supporting women and helping to break down barriers.